 Until the time when real change can take place, what options do individual doctors have to treat their burnout?
 You might argue that they could leave medicine all together.

 While this nuclear option is on the table, many physicians find that part-time work often provides a similar result (less burnout) without the drastic measures (quitting medicine completely).
+I call this concept Partial FIRE.

 In fact, Crispy Doc has spent some time interviewing physicians who have “cut back” from full-time work.
 These part-time doctors experience improved work satisfaction, productivity, and have even found their love for medicine again.